USS Firebolt: Persian Gulf service

 On 26 April 2021, Firebolt, in formation with USCGC Baranof, fired warning shots at several Iranian Islamic Revolutionary Guard Corps Navy (IRGCN) fast inshore attack craft (FIAC) after the smaller boats closed to within 68 yards despite warnings via radio and loud-hailer.
 The U.S. ships were performing routine maritime security patrols in the international waters of the North Persian Gulf.

 Decommissioning and Bahraini service

-Squall was decommissioned on 14 March 2022 at Naval Support Activity Bahrain.
+Firebolt was decommissioned on 14 March 2022 at Naval Support Activity Bahrain.
 On 30 March 2022, she was commissioned by the Bahraini Navy as RBNS Jenan.